 (transfers the torque by 90 degrees through the side shafts to the wheels)

 The above-mentioned explanation is of a standard, open differential found on most trucks.
-It does have a drawback of being an open diff though which means, If one wheel is on a surface with good traction and the other is on a slippery surface without traction, the standard open diff will send the majority of the power to the slippery wheel.
-This is because torque always follows the line of least resistance.
-This can make the vehicle become temporarily immobile, aka STUCK!
-To overcome this problem, vehicle manufacturers have introduced 3 solutions.
+It does have the drawback of being an open diff though which means that if one wheel is on a surface with good traction and the other is on a slippery surface without traction, the standard open diff will send the majority of the power to the slippery wheel.

 Never engage your 4WD on dry pavements.
 You will destroy your drive-train components and cause severe tire damage very quickly.
 Always remember to switch a part-time 4WD back to 2H when you leave the gravel or sand and before you get back on the tarmac.
 If you are driving a permanent 4WD on a high traction surface, always make sure the center diff is unlocked.